Frequently asked questions

 What is Brighton Energy Co-operative?

-How does Brighton Energy Co-operative make money?
+How does BEC make money?

-What are the potential financial returns?
+What are the financial returns?

 Does the value of the shares change?

 No, the shares are always worth the same amount, unless the directors decide to write the value down (if the Society gets into financial trouble, for example).
-We use these type of shares because we are a Community Benefit Society (a form of Industrial and Provident Society) and thus regulated differently to a normal company.
+We use this type of shares because we are a Community Benefit Society (a form of Industrial and Provident Society) and thus regulated differently to a normal company.

-How do I get involved in Brighton Energy Co-operative’s share invite?
+How do I get involved?

 What happens to my shares if I die?